solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 ### Other terminology

-`Owner` of an account: It is the account owner as specified in the `owner` field in the account structure.
-In the case of an externally owned account (i.e, keypair) owner is a `system program` and in case of a Program derived address owner is usually the program.

 Account `Authority`: The true authority for the account.
 Let's take an example of associated token account.
 A associated token account is a `PDA` derived from associated token program, where the owner is token program.
 But the